Majesty: The Fantasy Kingdom Sim: Buildings

+Peasants constructing a guild.
+In the lower left, a blacksmith's shop has grown more elaborate indicating that it has been upgraded once out of a maximum of twice, and the light at the window and smoke from the chimney show that at least one hero is inside upgrading equipment.

 Without the ability to command, the Sovereign's actions are limited to constructing and enhancing buildings, using building abilities and spells, hiring heroes, and offering rewards.

 Base-building is comparable to other RTS games of the period.
-The game's sole resource is gold, and the player pays to place buildings offering one or more of:
+The game's sole resource is gold, and the player pays to construct buildings offering one or more of: